prativahq/nemu-marketing-website/public/blogs/2024-09-06-make-a-copy-of-the-will-and-other-smart-ideas-my-grandma-taught-me.md

 **4. Paying with Cash is Always in Style**

-Another piece of advice feels old fashioned is to pay with cash whenever possible.
+Another piece of advice that feels old fashioned is to pay with cash whenever possible.
 It was actually my Grandfather who told me that when you pay with cash, you actually feel the money leaving your hands, which makes you think twice about spending it.
 So while it feels outdated, using cash can help you stay within budget and avoid the temptation to overspend that often comes with using credit cards, or just tapping your phone.
 Plus, it’s a great way to teach kids about the value of money and budgeting.

 **5. A Cluttered House Leads to a Cluttered Brain**